 Nighttime Pitta Cycle

-- Eat early so you are finished digesting by the time this cycle begins.
+- Eat early so that you are finished digesting by the time this cycle begins.

 - Exercise early so the body’s cortisol and adrenaline levels are not stimulated at this time, which can affect sleep and nighttime liver detox.